-- Encouraging creativity, research, and excellence in scholarship among AUI faculty and students in endeavors related to women; - Building interdisciplinary collaborations throughout the University by promoting inclusive and diverse research; - Developing research partnerships with other universities in Morocco, the Maghreb, and internationally; - Contributing to the development of Women's Studies both nationally and internationally.
+- Encouraging creativity, research, and excellence in scholarship among AUI faculty and students in endeavors related to women and gender; - Building interdisciplinary collaborations throughout the University by promoting inclusive and diverse research; - Developing research partnerships with universities in Morocco, the Maghreb, and internationally; - Contributing to the development of Women's and Gender Studies both nationally and internationally.

 HCC provides resources for scholars to conduct research on gender in Morocco.
-A scholar-in-residence program brings distinguished scholars to campus for a semester or year.
-A monthly guest lecture series featuring experts in the field stimulates discussions among students and faculty.
-In addition, HCC organizes local, national, and international conferences, workshops, and events.
+A scholar-in-residence program brings distinguished and emerging scholars to campus for a semester or year.
+A monthly guest lecture series features experts in the field and stimulates development of new concepts and plans advancing women's rights and gender equality.
+In addition, the HCC organizes an annual international symposium, holds graduate student workshops, book launches and contributes to campus events.